nicklasfrahm/k3se/README.md

 The following features are currently not supported, but are planned for future releases:

-- **High availability**
-  Currently the installation will fail if more than a single node with the role `server` is specified.

 - **Downsizing**
   If nodes are removed from the cluster configuration, they are not decommissioned.
-We plan to enable this feature in the future using the `git` history of the cluster configuration.
+We plan to enable this feature in the future; performing operations similar to `kubectl cordon` and `kubectl drain` automagically.
+- **Diffing**
+  Using the `git` history of the cluster configuration to display potential actions that can be taken to bring the cluster up to date with the configuration.

 ## License 📄